\n\n\n\n\n\n\n\n\n

 When you walk, run, or train, you always impact your muscles and fascia (myofascia) together.
 You cannot separate them from any physical activity.

-Bouncing for example builds elasticity into the tendons, and the entire fascial system.
+Bouncing, for example, builds elasticity into the tendons and contributes to the hydration of the entire fascial system.

 What exercises release the fascia?

-When it comes to fascia release, frequently, gentle local “press & release “touch is more powerful than hard and deep push.
+When it comes to fascia release, frequently, gentle local press & release is more powerful than hard and deep touch.

 You may want to start by stepping on and off with your heel on Resync Your Body myofascial release ball for 10-30 seconds.
 This exercise will hydrate and release tension in your entire plantar fascia.
 You can start with heels and then move the ball to the ball of your foot to start feeling the improvements in ankle mobility.